Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Conclusion

-What is particularly noteworthy is that the analytical results for the bound and scattering states can also be obtained via the resolvent approach, which analyzes poles and branch cuts in the complex energy plane, or through the Fano diagonalization procedure~\cite{Fano1961,Longhi2009}.
+What is particularly noteworthy is that the expressions for the bound and scattering states can also be obtained via the resolvent approach, which analyzes poles and branch cuts in the complex energy plane, or through the Fano diagonalization procedure~\cite{Fano1961,Longhi2009}.
 In this work, we employ the Feshbach projection operator formalism to isolate the discrete subsystem of interest.
 Within this framework, an energy-dependent effective Hamiltonian captures the discrete-subspace dynamics under continuum coupling.
 This approach offers two key advantages: (i) bound states and scattering states residing in the discrete subsystem correspond, respectively, to Hermitian and non-Hermitian effective Hamiltonians; (ii) it provides a natural pathway from a fully Hermitian description of the total system to a non-Hermitian open quantum system.
 We believe this paper establishes a theoretical foundation for exploring dynamical properties and diverse applications of the Friedrichs model, thereby paving the way for future studies in a variety of contexts.
+In particular, future work could be devoted to a systematic analysis of the detailed dynamics of related models via Green's function pole analysis, as demonstrated in Ref.~\cite{Dente2008}.